-Broadly in line with all schools in Kent our admissions criteria are as follows, in priority order:
+Broadly in line with all schools in Kent, our admissions criteria are as follows, in priority order:

 When to apply

-If your child was born between 1st September 2012 and 31st August 2013 you should apply for a place in a Reception class in September 2017.
+- If your child was born between 1st September 2016 and 31st August 2017 you should apply for a place in a Reception class in September 2021.
 Legally a child reaches compulsory school age in the term following their fifth birthday; County Policy is to encourage parents to enrol their children in Reception classes before this deadline.

-Details of how to apply for a place are also available from the school office.
+- Details of how to apply for a place are also available from the school office.

-For further information about Admissions including in the event of oversubscription, please see our Admissions Policy.
+- For further information about Admissions including in the event of over-subscription, please see our Admissions Policy

 Visiting the school

-Once a place has been offered and accepted you and your child will be invited to visit the school on several occasions, both in school time and after school, to help integrate your child and ensure that their first day goes smoothly.
+- Once a place has been offered and accepted you and your child will be invited to visit the school on several occasions, both in school time and after school, to help integrate your child and ensure that their first day goes smoothly.

-At Lynsted and Norton School we want the admission of all children to be as smooth and happy as possible.
+- At Lynsted and Norton School we want the admission of all children to be as smooth and happy as possible.
 We enjoy strong links with Stepping Stones pre-school and liaise closely with all our local nurseries and pre-schools.

-The daily timetable is a mixture of activities designed to develop skills and encourage social interaction.
+- The daily timetable is a mixture of activities designed to develop skills and encourage social interaction.
 The classroom is organised for the children in such a way as to develop independence and the learning environment is both in and outside the classroom.

-We arrange several ‘Induction’ sessions during the Summer Term, where the children and parents of the September intake are invited to join us and learn about the Foundation Stage.
+- We arrange several ‘Induction’ sessions during the Summer Term, where the children and parents of the September intake are invited to join us and learn about the Foundation Stage.
 During these sessions the teacher will explain about learning through play, the Early Learning Goals and working towards the readiness for Year 1.
 Parents are provided with a ‘Starting School’ booklet that introduces the school and gives them the information they need prior to their child starting school.

 Transfer at 11